HiraZaidii/Earth-Quiz/README.md

 11. [Acknowledgements](#acknowledgements)

 ## Project Goals
+I have made this quiz as a fun way for kids to test their knowledge of the best practices we can have to keep the Earth a bit cleaner.
+These are simple yet powerfull ways to create a sustainable environment.

 ### User Goals
 •	Test (your kids) knowledge of how to keep the Earth at it's best